-I work from two settings, one on the Wraxall / Nailsea border and a second in Clevedon, very close to the town centre.
+I work with clients aged 18 and over from two settings, one on the Wraxall / Nailsea border and a second in Clevedon, very close to the town centre.
 Both locations are close to bus routes and have parking available nearby.
 Counselling sessions last for one hour and take place in a comfortable, private and dedicated space.

 Training, qualifications & experience

 Diploma in Professional Studies - Counselling, University of the West of England (2000).

 I have completed specific training in areas such as anxiety, depression, loss and change, low confidence and self-esteem, work-related stress, relationship difficulties, grief, anger management, eating disorders and self-harm.